 Angel massages her clit, watching her, his eyes half-closed.
 She pulls her legs wider, gets her heels down on the bed and raises her hips, taking him even deeper as she forces his pelvis to follow her body the way her emotions follow his mood.
 And then she straightens her legs and drops out from under him.

-He moans and gives it up, leaning into her, slams his hands down flat on the bed and fucks her, her heels digging into his ass, her nails biting his back.
+He moans and gives it up, leans into her, slams his hands down flat on the bed and fucks her, her heels digging into his ass, her nails biting his back.
 His mouth is open on her neck and all she wants is him like this, inside her, wrapped around her, safe, here, close as her heartbeat.

 He goes still, rigid, draws out and thrusts back in hard.
 She’s so tight.
-She’s rising, rising, tight, so tight, his cock pulses, and her hips jerk and she’s gone, white light nova, knows she’s screaming but can’t stop.
+She’s rising, rising, tight, so tight, his cock pulses, and her hips jerk and she’s gone, white light nova, knows she’s screaming, but can’t stop.
 His body is a stone, weighing her down, keeping her with him, until she finds her way back again.

 They linger in touches and words.
 Shower, raid the mini-bar, make love again.